"Designing Growth Strategies is in our DNA"

 Increasing Inclination of Solo Practitioners to Join Physician Groups Drives Market Growth

-The physicians who are practicing independently are seeking to join larger groups, which positively contributes to market growth.
+Physicians practicing independently are seeking to join larger groups, which positively contributes to market growth.
 Cost-effectiveness is one of the major factors that has increased the number of solo practitioners joining the larger U.S. groups of physicians.
 The HITECH Act, which creates incentives related to healthcare information technology, includes Electronic Health Record (EHR) systems among providers.
 With this HITECH Act, it is more practical for a larger group to have multiple physicians maintain an EHR system than for solo practitioners.

 • For instance, according to the study conducted by the Physicians Advocacy Institute in collaboration with Avalere Health, the number of physicians employed by the hospital or corporate-owned practices was 484,100 in January 2022 compared to 375,400 in 2019 and witnessed an increase of 28.9%.
-Thus, solo practitioners are declining rapidly due to increased employment of physicians in hospitals and corporate entities.
+Thus, solo practitioners are declining rapidly due to the increased employment of physicians in hospitals and corporate entities.

 RESTRAINING FACTORS